vdclab/vdclab-wiki/GENIES.md

 ## Ease of use
 - two modes: simple and complex.
 - not very obvious tool.
-- requiere some training to be used.
+- requiered some training to be used.
 - not easy to go through the results.

 ## Citations